DecriminalizeNatureMadison/decriminalizenaturemadison.org/src/pages/resources.md

 ---
 layout: ../layouts/SidebarMarkdownLayout.astro
 title: Resources
-image: sunset.jpg
+image: forest.jpg
-alt: A sunset in nature
+alt: A starry view of a forest and lake at night.
+There is a campsite and campfire visible on the other side of the lake.
 heading: Resources
 description: This is a collection of educational resources we have created
 ---